Ethical Steps

 I strongly believe that ‘true luxury’ is feeling good about your choices and if you’ve been keeping tabs on my designs, you’ll probably know that I strive to be socially and environmentally responsible.
 This year I’m aiming to take my ethical practice to the next level - I plan to create all new designs using either recycled or fair-trade precious metals and source ethical stones.

 Over the last few years I’ve been increasingly making changes to the way I work and stepping up my ethical credentials.
 There is a lot to consider with ethics and at times it has been a complex task deciding on the right steps for my business.
-To prevent it becoming overwhelming I’ve been building my progress step-by-step and setting
+To prevent it becoming overwhelming I’ve been building my progress step-by-step and setting annual goals.

 Over the last few years I’ve been looking for the best responsible sources for other precious materials.
 I’m now delighted to be working with a fantastic new supplier and skilled caster - who can provide 100% recycled silver bullion.
-The silver pieces in my new
+The silver pieces in my new Sea Urchin collection are made in recycled silver and I’ll be creating all my new silver pieces in this beautiful material.

-Fairtrade Foundation registered jeweller for some years now and my new supplier also provides gorgeous fair-trade precious metals.
+I’ve been a Fairtrade Foundation registered jeweller for some years now and my new supplier also provides gorgeous fair-trade precious metals.
 I always offer clients the fair-trade option for bespoke commissions and now aim to make all new gold pieces in the collection in either recycled or fair-trade gold.

 Images from Sri Lanka, courtesy of nineteen84